-Our EMDR Basic Trainings are offered through the British Columbia School of Professional Psychology (BCSPP) presents Basic Training in Eye Movement Desensitization and Reprocessing (EMDR).
-This course is approved by the Eye Movement Desensitization and Reprocessing International Association (EMDRIA).
-It follows the EMDRIA’s currently recommended curriculum (as of July 1, 2007) and is in 3 parts: two 3-day weekends including practica, plus 10-hours of consultation.
+Our EMDR Basic Trainings are offered through the British Columbia School of Professional Psychology (BCSPP) that has been an approved training site by the Eye Movement Desensitization and Reprocessing International Association (EMDRIA) for many years.
+The training follows the EMDRIA’s currently recommended curriculum (as of July 1, 2007) and is in 3 parts: two 3-day weekends including practica plus 10-hours of consultation.
 Registrants must take both Weekend 1 and Weekend 2.
 Consultations with an EMDRIA Approved Consultant may be taken as part on this course, or privately.
-See the Vancouver page and the applicable Outside Vancouver offering for registration forms and fee schedules.
+See our Vancouver and Outside Vancouver dates.
 BCSPP EMDR trainings are approved for Continuing Competency by the Canadian Counselling and Psychotherapy Association.

 - to understand the research and theoretical positions on EMDR.